julian-vargo/SRT-to-Textgrid/README.md

 Vargo, Julian (2024).
 SRT to Textgrid Converter [Computer Software]. https://github.com/julian-vargo/SRT-to-Textgrid/ Adapted from Tatman, R.; Pataca, C.; Dolatian, H., [https://github.com/rctatman/SrtToTextgrid]

-This script is an adapted version of SrtToTextgrid, found at https://github.com/rctatman/SrtToTextgrid written by Rachael Tatman, please rctatman@uw.edu with any problems.
+This script is an adapted version of SrtToTextgrid, found at https://github.com/rctatman/SrtToTextgrid Please refer to original code and authors as required -Written by Rachael Tatman, please rctatman@uw.edu with any problems.
-Additional work by Caluã Pataca (github.com/caluap) Turned into command line by Hossep Dolatian (github.com/jhdeov/)
+-Additional work by Caluã Pataca (github.com/caluap) -Turned into command line by Hossep Dolatian (github.com/jhdeov/)